aliclark/the_wooden_sword/Consciousness  as Metaphysical Realism.md

 Or is it like a person performing a relay-run delivering messages between two locations continuously, with the thing being relayed also having conscious experience?
 - I'm unaware of a good candidate for this theory, as the spinal cord can be severed or half the brain removed without loss of consciousness.
 The brain stem could be a next-best candidate, but I don't know if there's an appropriate relay end-point at it's bottom?

+## Theory

-Of these options I think the Orchestra metaphor seems to best align with our nature as an evolved species and that which we are so far able to observe about the animal brain.
+Of these options, I think the Orchestra metaphor seems to best align with our nature as an evolved species and what we are so far able to observe about the animal brain.

+I think it has both an informational purpose (efficient communication) and an incentive process which are both evolutionarily beneficial.

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!